devangerine/FunctionsAndErrorsProject/README.md

 2.)
 Click the input field beside the "sendLoan" button and input a _loanAmount and a _debtorId seprated by a comma (e.g. 60, 0).
 The _debtorId must only be either a 0 or a 1.

 3.)
 Click the  the "sendLoan" button to send the _loanAmount to the debtor assocaited with the _debtorId you provided.
-This will fail if the debtor assocaited with the _debtorId is on cooldown as indicated by the debtorOnCooldown array state variable.
+This will fail if the debtor assocaited with the _debtorId is on cooldown because of the

 4.)
 Copy an address and paste it inside the input field beside the "balances" button.
 (Please read the "Post Contract Deployment" section of this README.md for instructions on how to find and copy an address) After pasting the address inside the input field, click the "balances" button to view the balance of the account/address you provided.